a-gavin/a-gavin.github.io/content/blog/wifi-packet-capture.md

 #### 4\.2 Manage existing interfaces using radio

-The command you run here depends on how you intend to configure the network interfaces which use the radio.
+The step depends on whether you plan to delete any existing interfaces or not.
 You're likely to only have one interface which uses the radio on your system, but if you find more, repeat your chosen step for each interface using the radio.

 **Choose one:**